-Eighth-grade students will have a minimum of six courses per day.
+Eighth-grade students will have a minimum of six courses per day and one lunch/sailor support period.
 In the column on the left, the table below displays courses that every Vermilion High School Grade 8 student will take as part of the required curriculum.
-Courses listed on the right may be part of a student's daily schedule as determined by the scheduling meeting with his/her school counselor the spring of their seventh-grade year.
+Courses listed on the right may be part of a student's daily schedule as determined by the scheduling meeting with his/her school counselor the spring of their 7th-grade year.
 Bold-faced courses in the table below indicate that high school credit will be earned, and as such, the course and course grade will be included in the student's high school transcript.
 For this reason, the student's maturity and dedication to academics should be carefully considered before registering for any high school course.
 Course descriptions for high school courses are located under the corresponding academic department in this course guide.
-Grade 8 students also have the option of having a study hall during one class period a semester.